 - Study mode and duration: 12 months full-time; 24 months part-time; 36 months part-time (online distance learning)

-Award: Athena Swan Silver Award for supporting women in engineering
+Athena Swan Gold Award for supporting gender equality in engineering

 Study with us

 Why this course?

 The MRes in Climate Change Adaptation aims to provide advanced study of key issues related to climate change, and particularly around how infrastructure will need to adapt.

 The course links with the 17 Sustainable Development Goals (SDGs) identified by the United Nations, and in particular the different indicators associated with SDG13 on Climate Action.

 This course is designed to cater mainly for graduates with an engineering education, and employees of public and private sector companies who wish to upgrade their skills to be able to tackle the complex issues relating to the current climate crisis, circular economy goals, and the design of engineering options for mitigating environmental impacts and promoting sustainable development.